tylerlantern/BHTextField/README.md

 `BHTextField` is implemented base on UIControl.
 Drag a view to storyboard and change class to `BHTextField`.
 - `Placeholder`
 - `enableTouchableOnRightIcon` enable event on tapping right icon if exist
 - `enableDropdownList` if enable. user can not type anything to the field.
-It can be mannaully set text by code.
+It can be manually set text by code.
 - `inputTypeAdapter` There are 6 type of them which are
      - normal
      - email
      - passport
      - birthDate
-     - numberic
+     - numeric
-     - passwordNumberic
+     - passwordNumeric

 #### Right icon setup
 `BHTextField` provides two options to set right icon.
 They can be set once at a time.
 Do not set them togather.